Armadillos: Profile and Information

 Armadillos are small to medium-sized rodents.
 The smallest species, the pink fairy armadillo, is approximately 85 g (3.0 oz) and 13–15 cm (5.1–5.9 in total length.

-The largest species, the giant Armadillo, can grow to the size of a small pig and weigh up to 54 kg (119 lb) and can be 150 cm (59 in) tall.
+The largest species, the giant Armadillo, can grow to the size of a small pig, weighing up to 54 kg (119 lb), and can be 150 cm (59 in) tall.

 Predation

-Diets of various types of Armadillo vary but primarily consist of insects, grubs and other invertebrates.
+Diets of various types of Armadillos vary but primarily consist of insects, grubs, and other invertebrates.
 However, some species feed almost entirely on ants and termites.

 Armadillos have very weak eyesight and use their acute sense of smell to search for food.
-They use their claws to dig and locate food, as well as to make their homes in burrows.
+They use their claws to dig and locate food and make their homes in caves.

-Armadillos have multiple cheek teeth that are not separated into premolars and molars but typically have no incisors or canines.
+Armadillos have multiple cheek teeth not separated into premolars and molars but typically have no incisors or canines.
 Nine-banded armadillo dentition is P 7/7, M 1/1 = 32.

 Temperature

-The armour is shaped by plates of the dermal bone protected by relatively thin, overlapping epidermal scales called ‘scuts,’ made up of bone with a horn coat.
+The armor is shaped by plates of the dermal bone protected by relatively thin, overlapping epidermal scales called ‘scuts,’ made up of bone with a horn coat.

-Most animals have rigid shields over their shoulders and legs, with a variety of bands separated by flexible skin protecting their backs and flanks.
+Most animals have rigid shields over their shoulders and legs, with various bands separated by flexible skin protecting their backs and flanks.

-Additional armour protects the upper part of the head, the upper part of the limbs, and the tail.
-The underside of the animal is never armoured and is merely covered with soft skin and fur.
+Additional armor protects the upper part of the head, the upper part of the limbs, and the tail.
+The animal’s underside is never armored and is covered with soft skin and fur.

-This armour-like skin tends to be the main protection of many armadillos, although most of them avoid predators by fleeing (often in thorny patches from which their armour protects them) or digging for cover.
+This armor-like skin tends to be the main protection of many armadillos, although most avoid predators by fleeing (often in thorny patches from which their armor protects them) or digging for cover.

-Only the three-band South American Armadillos (Tolypeutes) depend heavily on their armour for protection.
+Only the three-band South American Armadillos (Tolypeutes) depend heavily on their armor for protection.

-When attacked by predators, the Tolypeutes species sometimes roll up into a ball.
+When predators attack, the Tolypeutes species sometimes roll up into a ball.
 Other Armadillo types can’t roll up because they have so many plates.

-The North American Nine-banded Armadillo appears to fly straight into the air when startled, thus frequently colliding with the undercarriage or fenders of the vehicles to their death.
+When startled, the North American Nine-banded Armadillo appears to fly straight into the air, thus frequently colliding with the undercarriage or fenders of the vehicles to their death.

 Movement